-Details of registered associated entities are recorded on the Transparency Register published on the on the AEC website.
+Details of registered associated entities are recorded on the Transparency Register.

 If a registered associated entity no longer meets the requirements to be an associated entity, the associated entity may apply to be deregistered at any time by completing and submitting an Application to Deregister form to the AEC.